If you don’t live where you and your spouse grew up, you probably wind up sharing a house with relatives over the holiday season.

-With holidays on the horizon, chances are good you have travel in your future and it involves your extended family.
-You’re traveling to them, or they’re traveling to you.
-Or maybe this is the year you’re all meeting up for that destination holiday you’ve been talking about for months, renting a big vacation home for lots of together time.
+Or maybe this is the year you’re all meeting up for that big vacation you’ve been talking about, renting a big beach house for lots of together time.

 So you’ll all be together for a couple of nights.
 And mornings.
 And everything in between.
 It all sounds GREAT!
 Until a temperamental toilet backs up and you learn that no two kids drink the same kind of milk (1%, 2%, soy, almond-vanilla, chocolate rice…).

 At some point it will seem like this fun time together is taking way too much time and energy.
 But with a little pre-planning, you can be an fellow traveler and housemate without feeling put-upon.

 Here’s how we handle quality time in our family when we share a vacation home with your extended family.